 But there is often value in getting creative.
 By taking a step back and inspecting your system from a “big picture” view instead of a zoomed in view, it’s possible to come up with novel solutions that enable you to design a system that reduces risks of downtime and makes the cutover process easier.

+Do an existing system audit.
 This is why it is so important that you work with someone who does not try to force a one-size-fits-all approach onto your operation.
 Your business is unique; your cutover should speak to that.

 2. Create a Plan.

 Without a thoroughly thought out plan, it is extremely unlikely that a cutover or tie-in will go off without a hitch.
 Planning accounts for a large percentage of the entire process for more complicated cutovers, and even the simpler ones require substantial time upfront to determine the best course of action before implementation.
 Simply put, the more you plan, the better the process will go.